 Wix is a blank canvas website editor.
 Which means you can drag any element to any place on the website (like how you would edit a Powerpoint presentation).
-Blank canvas editors sound good but can sometimes succumb to complexity and disorganization— fortunately Wix is the best blank canvas editor I’ve tried.
+Blank canvas editors sound good but can occasionally become complex and disorganized— fortunately Wix is the best blank canvas editor I’ve tried.

-Wix is the best blank canvas editor I’ve seen largely because they use lots of small hacks that corral the chaos of the editor.
+Wix is the best blank canvas editor largely because they use lots of small hacks to corral the chaos of the editor.
 For example, adding more text to an element will automatically move elements below it further down— unlike most website builders where the elements simply overlap.

 Here’s another small hack: Sometimes the Wix interface can get messy and get in the way of your website.
 Well Wix added a little arrow button (top, center) that lets you quickly pull away all the menus to preview your website.
-It’s handy— although of course it’d be better if Wix simply kept the interface from getting so out of hand.
+It’s handy.
+(Of course it’d be better if the interface just didn't obscure the website so much to begin with.)

 Wix pages are built by adding elements— and there are a ton of elements choose.
 There’s tons of variations on shapes, icons, buttons, boxes, social bars, different contact forms and audio players (like literally 100’s of options).